scollins83/CarND-Behavioral-Cloning-P3/README.md

 * model.hdf5 containing a trained convolution neural network
 * test_model.py for unit tests for the model.py file.
 NOTE: This file is incomplete for this particular project, but as I've learned more and practiced with TDD a bit more, subsequent projects may have more comprehensive testing.
-* writeup.md summarizing the results
+* writeup.md summarizing the results.

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing